aim-rsf/browseMetadata/README.md

 ℹ Open the two HTML files in your browser for full-screen viewing.
 ```

 The output files are saved to your working directory.
 You can change the save location by adjusting the `output_dir` argument.
-Examples of outputs are available [here](/inst/outputs/).
+Examples of outputs are available in [inst/outputs](https://github.com/aim-rsf/browseMetadata/tree/main/inst/ouputs).

 #### `mapMetadata()`